kbroman/Talk_ReproRes/ReadMe.md

 ## Talk on &ldquo;Reproducible research&rdquo;

-These are slides for a talk that I will give for the Molecular Microbial Ecology and Evolution (MoMiEE) group at UW-Madison on 11 May 2015.
+These are slides for a talk that I gave for the Molecular Microbial Ecology and Evolution (MoMiEE) group at UW-Madison on 11 May 2015.